Why Winter is the Best Time to Travel to Greece

 Christmas isn't the only holiday that warrants big celebrations in Greece.
 Ragoutsaria is a century-long ancient tradition in Greece that takes place during Carnival in the city of Kastoria.
 Adults and kids come together to wear traditional clothing and participate in open dances, sing-offs, and dance competitions.
 The holiday is a revival of ancient Dionysian rites, beginning on Epiphany (Jan 6).

-View Greece vacations
+View Greece Vacation Packages

 Create Account